-Hermes is committed to supporting the Women in Finance Charter, as well as supporting all forms of change that encourage a more diverse population across its business.
+Hermes is committed to supporting the Women in Finance Charter, as well as supporting all forms of change that encourage a more diverse population across our business.

 Gender diversity targets